Lower bound of Ricci flow's existence time: Perelman's Lemma

 The following lemma is originally due to G. Perelman (see section $10$ in \cite{Pere}).
-We do some modifications to make it suitable for our use in the above proof of Claim \ref{claim 3.3}.
-Notice that we do NOT have $\alpha< \frac{1}{100n}$ as in the assumptions of Perelman's Claim $1$ and Claim $2$, therefore modifications are necessary.
+Following the updated version in \cite{RF3} (Chapters $21$ and $22$ there), we do some modifications to make it suitable for our use in the proof of Claim \ref{claim 3.3}.
+Although the modification is slight, for completeness, we provide the details for reader's convenience.
+A similar version of Lemma \ref{lem 3.1} and Claim \ref{claim 2.1} was proved independently in \cite{Simon3} (Theorem $2.1$ there), also see Lemmas $3.1.1$, $32.1$ in \cite{KL}.